-RCTC's website is includes current information and notices for all projects and activities.
+RCTC's website includes current information and notices for all projects and activities.
 Website addresses are provided on all printed materials.

 The Commission also maintains active Facebook, Twitter, and Instagram pages to enhance its public outreach.
 These social media pages provide information about public meetings, transit options, capital project updates, and other items of interest to Riverside County residents and the transportation industry.
+RCTC regularly boosts posts and places digital social media ads and polls to expand its reach to specific communities.

-V. Contact information
+VI.
+Contact information